SystemSpace/Compendium/compendium.rst

    Before 12 you just have default eduction that basically makes you get accustomed to the culture you're in.

+What are the most important fields of science in LFE?
+  I'd say programming, alternate species, intersystematical science, etc.

 What are the most powerful, influential and selective groups in LFE (or outside of it) that aren't the companies listed on the home page?
   Hmmm… Myrad (magic development), Komata (AI), Espare (technology and creating new species) and the Niskai Collective (new species) are honorable mentions, I suppose.